seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **BELARIUS**
 You, Polydote, have proved best woodman and
 Are master of the feast: Cadwal and I
-Will play the cook and servant; ’tis our match:
+Will play the cook and servant; 'tis our match:
 The sweat of industry would dry and die,
 But for the end it works to.
 Come; our stomachs
-Will make what’s homely savoury: weariness
+Will make what's homely savoury: weariness
 Can snore upon the flint, when resty sloth
 Finds the down pillow hard.
 Now peace be here,
-Poor house, that keep’st thyself!
+Poor house, that keep'st thyself!

 **GUIDERIUS**
 I am thoroughly weary.